redhead/diploma-thesis/Domain modeling.md

 ### Domain modeling

 In the introduction to CQRS, the building blocks used in domain modeling were described.
-Two of the building blocks, events and aggregates, play a major role in Axon Framework.
+Two of the building blocks, events, and aggregates, play a major role in Axon Framework.

 #### Events